 Almost from the moment the guns fell silent, the Lost Cause argument became a major factor in Civil War histrography.
 The Lost Cause was the belief that the Southern Secession, even the defense of slavery, was honorable.
 Proponents tend to insist that Southern generals were more skillful, but their nobel effort was destined to failure because of the industrial superiority of the North.
 Lost Cause historians artgue that the true cause of the Civil War was not slavery but the attempy by the North to use the Federal Government to supress legitimate states rights.
 The War is presented as a nobel effort overwhealmed by the substantial materrial rsources of the North.
 The Lost Cause proponents also maintained, often with considerable venim, that prostrate South after the Civil War was victimized during Reconstruction by unscrupulous carpetbaggers, scalawags and barely civilized blacks.
 The inferiority of Blacks which was described in both cultural and biological termns was used to justify segregation.
 Disenfranchisement was more of a problem and was variously denied, deemphasiuzed, or ignored.

 Southern historians with anti-black bias established the Lost Cause myth.
-The Lost Cause because an article of faith of virtually religious dimensions.
-More surprisingly is was largely accepted even in the North.
-This historical myths went largely unchallenged except by a few scholars like W.E.B.
+It proved to be one of the long-lasting trends in American historiography.
+The Lost Cause because an article of faith of virtually religious dimensions thriughout the South.
+More surprisingly is became largely accepted even in the North, dspite the monumental accomplishment of destroying slavery.
+This historical myth went largely unchallenged except by a few scholars like W.E.B.
 Dubois, who was not given scholarly recognition at the time.
-It is not entirely clear to us why the Lost Cause myth chieved such uncritical acceptance.
-We suspect that it was primarily the impact of the dominant rascist attotudes of the day.
+It is not entirely clear to us why the Lost Cause myth achieved such uncritical acceptance given the strength of the Abolitionist Movemebtbin the North.
+We suspect that it was primarily the impact of the dominant rascist attitudes of the day.
+It had to be remmenbered that racist attitudes were commn even among many abolitionists.
+Opposition to slavery was the issue they chmpioned, not racial equality.
+There does not seem to be a reasonable alterntive comclusion.
 Here a key factor was that while slavery had become unpoplar in the North, racial equality and black civil rights were not principles that were widely accepted.
+The Progressive Movement of the late-19th and early-20 century dis not champion race issies.
+In fact the peak of the Progresive Movement tacks neatly with the nadir of race rlations on America, the supremecy of Jim Crow and the rise of a revived KuKlux Klam.
+In fact many Progressives were ardent believers in eugenics.
 The historical myths of the Lost Cause were not seriously challenged by academics until the advent of the Civil Rights Movement in the 1960s.

 Like all myths, there is some truth to the Lost Cause argument.
 It is true that a case can be made for the legitimate right of a state to seceed.
 It is not specificlly prohibited in the Constitution.
 It is also true that the North had a great material advantage.
 It is probably not true that Southern generals were significantly more skillful.
 It is true that Robert E. Lee was a towering figure and staved off the collapse of the Confederacy in 1862.
 It is also true that his cobatitive tactics were very costly in bleeding the Army of Northern Virginia.
 More importantly Southern generals in the West proved to be generally ineffective and in some cases clearly incompetent.
 Perhaps the greatest inaccuracy of the Lost Cause argument is to deny the centrality of slavery as well as the nature of slavery.
 This was key to Lost Cause argument especially by the 20th century.
 The Confederacy could not be defendended on the basis of slavery.
 While slavery became indefensible, state's rights was an issue which could be legitimately defended.
 It was an issue with the Articles of Confederation as well as the Constitution and continues to be an issue in American politics today.